sandguine/safe/README.md

 ## What is the Oversight Curriculum Project?

 The Oversight Curriculum is a research project exploring AI safety and reasoning capabilities.
-It implements and evaluates various techniques for making AI systems both more capable and safer.
+It implements various techniques for evaluating AI systems and includes experimental frameworks for AI safety evaluation.
+The project appears to be in development with some core functionality implemented.

 ### Core Components